• Home

 Catherine is a tech-savvy writer who has focused on the personal finance space for more than eight years.
 She has a Bachelor’s in Information Technology and enjoys showcasing how tech can simplify everyday personal finance tasks like budgeting, spending tracking, and planning for the future.
 Additionally, she’s explored the ins and outs of the world of side hustles and loves to share what she’s learned along the way.
 When she’s not working, you can find her relaxing at home in the Pacific Northwest with her two cats or enjoying a cup of coffee at her neighborhood cafe.

-Filed Under: Parenting Tagged With: child development, emotional parenting, healthy discipline, mindful parenting, parenting advice, parenting boundaries, saying no to kids
+Filed Under: Parenting Tagged With: child development, emotional resilience, family strength, Mental Health, parenting advice, parenting through struggle, Positive Parenting, raise a resilient kid, teaching kids resilience

 Next Page »